 Though the square-footage calculation for pro-rata shares may seem straightforward, it may involve unexpected nuances.
 Sometimes, there are differences in square footage calculations between individual leases and the overall building measurements.
 It is important to confirm all measurements are consistent before determining each pro-rata share.

-Calculate the total expense
+Calculate the Total Expense

 Gather detailed information on all expenses associated with the property, including regular maintenance costs, property taxes, insurance premiums, and utility bills.
 Make sure to gather all the financial information.
 Then, calculate the total expenses for the property.